I have a Dell Latitude E7440 laptop in my church office that I and the deacons use to access the Internet for research and church business activities.

-For various reasons we don’t have a Wi-Fi network in the church, so we have no choice other than to connect via Ethernet.
+For various reasons we don’t want to have a Wi-Fi network in the church, so we have no choice other than to connect via Ethernet.

 The problem is the Ethernet port stopped working on the laptop and it will no longer establish a connection.

-I know it must be a hardware problem because it won’t work after booting with Ubuntu Linux either.
+I know it must be a hardware problem because it won’t work after booting with a Linux CD either.
 Everything else besides the Ethernet port seems to be working though.

 My question is can the bad Ethernet port be replaced?
 And if it can, can I do it myself or will I need to take it to a repair shop?